 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, power supply lock-down or one time programmable protection.
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.

-SRP1 SRP0 Status Register Description 0 0 Software Protected The Status Register can be written to after a Write Enable 0 0 Soliware Protected command, WEL=1.(Default) 1 0 Power Supply Lock-Down(1) Status Register is protected and can not be written to again U (2) until the next Power-Down, Power-Up cycle.
-1 4 One Time Brearem(2) Status Register is permanently protected and can not be 1 One Time Program(2) written to.
+SRP1 SRP0 #WP Status Register Description 0 0 х Software Protected The Status Register can be written to after a Write Enable command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and can not be written to.
+0 1 1 Hardware Unprotected WP#=1, the Status Register is unlocked and can be written to after a Write Enable command, WEL=1.
+1 0 х Power Supply Lock-Down(1) (2) Status Register is protected and can not be written to again until the next Power-Down, Power-Up cycle.
+1 1 х One Time Program(2) Status Register is permanently protected and can not be written to.